CLOSED CHURCHES WITHIN THE

 Brief History:

-Methodists who organized a society, purchased ground and constructed the
+who organized a society, purchased ground and constructed the building with

-becoming suburban congregation received the members of Harrisburg Trinity
+suburban congregation received the members of Harrisburg Trinity (former

-(former Methodist) and Harrisburg Sixth Street (former United Brethren) and
+Methodist) and Harrisburg Sixth Street (former United Brethren) and erected a

-erected a new building on Progress Avenue, just north of Paxton Church Road,
+new building on Progress Avenue, just north of Paxton Church Road, which they

 Final disposition: